flyandi/Meteor-EventDDP/README.md

   });
 ```

-### Server to Server Connection
+### Server to Server

-RemoveEventDDP allows to establish EventDDP between two servers.
-One server needs to be defined as the actual server while the other servers can connect to it via RemoveEventDDP.
+RemoveEventDDP allows to send events between two servers.
+One server act as actual server as shown above while any other server is using RemoveEventDDP to connect to it.
+Any connecting server is basically a "client".

-For the actual server use the same code as shown above.
-For the "client"-servers use the following code example:

 ```js
   var ddpEvents = new RemoteEventDDP('raix:push', 'http://url-to-meteor-application');

   // Add listener
   ddpEvents.addListener('message', function(message) {
     console.log(message);
   });